Isaac.Truett.info

 How

-$ go new --command serve
+go new

 Edit the new file (.scripts/serve) to do something useful:

-local IP=$(ip -f inet addr show eth0 | sed -n -e 's/^ inet \(.*\)\/.*$/\1/p')
+#! /usr/bin/env bash # # Starts the built-in Jekyll development server _serve() { local IP=$(ip -f inet addr show eth0 | sed -n -e 's/^ inet \(.*\)\/.*$/\1/p') bundle exec jekyll serve --host=$IP ${_GO_CMD_ARGV} } _serve "$@"

 Why

-My serve command was getting a little unwieldly after I had to start specifying the IP address to bind to (I'll address that more when I get to writing about my experience with developing on a Pixelbook).
-This command uses sed to parse an IP address from the output of ip and then passes that on to Jekyll. ${_GO_CMD_ARGV} lets me pass additional arguments, so I can do something like go serve --drafts to include draft posts when running my website locally.
+command was getting a little unwieldly after I had to start specifying the IP address to bind to (I'll address that more when I get to writing about my experience with developing on a Pixelbook).
+This command usessed

 That was fun.
 Let's do another one!